 i. the problem is resolved informally with the treating clinician(s), or

-ii. the client or his or her representative or guardian or the treating clinician(s) initiate(s) an appeal under 115 CMR 6.30 through 6.34, and the plan or part thereof is determined pursuant to such appeal to conform to 115 CMR 5.15.
+ii. the client or his or her representative or guardian initiate(s) an appeal under 115 CMR 6.30 through 6.34, and the plan or part thereof is determined pursuant to such appeal to conform to 115 CMR 5.14A.

 4. Each such plan shall be reviewed by a physician or by a qualified health care professional working under a physician's supervision who shall determine whether, given the individual's medical characteristics, the Intervention is medically contraindicated.
 No Intervention that is medically contraindicated shall be implemented.

-5. Each such plan shall, in addition to other requirements set forth in 115 CMR 5.14, be reviewed by a Peer Review Committee appointed by the program head or designee.
+5. Each such plan shall, in addition to other requirements set forth in 115 CMR 5.14A, be reviewed by a Peer Review Committee appointed by the program head or designee.
 The Peer Review Committee shall conduct such review in a timely manner consistent with the individual's needs for treatment as represented by such plan, and shall further expedite its review on request of the program head or designee in cases where the program head or designee determines that there is an urgent need for treatment that may be jeopardized if prompt attention is not given to the proposed plan.
-Except in an emergency (i.e., in circumstances where the treating clinician, subject to the approval of the program head, determines that the immediate application of the Interventions provided for by the plan is necessary to prevent serious harm to the individual or to others), such review shall occur and the comments (if any) of the peer Review Committee shall be addressed by the treating clinician(s) prior to implementation of the plan.
+Except in an emergency (i.e., in circumstances where the treating clinician, subject to the approval of the program head, determines that the immediate application of the Interventions provided for by the plan is necessary to prevent serious harm to the individual or to others), such review shall occur and the comments (if any) of the Peer Review Committee shall be addressed by the treating clinician(s) prior to implementation of the plan.

 a.
 For each such review, the Peer Review Committee shall be composed of three or more clinicians with combined expertise in the care and treatment of individuals with needs similar to those served by the facility or program and in behavior analysis and behavioral treatment, at least one of whom shall be a licensed psychologist.